Today I thought I’d share my experience with various test tools for the Python programming language.

 pytest encourages you to write them in a special file called

-Sharing fixture is then as easy as writing a function, decorate it with
+Sharing fixtures is then as easy as writing a function, decorate it with

 @pytest.fixture and then pass it as parameter to whatever function needs it.